A one-stop guide on fixing hardware and software problems behind headphones not showing up on Windows 10.

 Find Out Whether It’s a Hardware or Software Issue

-If your computer has a different audio port, try plugging your headphones to that port.
+• Transfer to another audio port: If your computer has a different audio port, try plugging your headphones into that port.
 If the headphones start working again, you can assume that your initial port was faulty, and was why the headphones weren’t showing up.

 With these steps, you’ll know why your headphones aren’t working.
 Then, you can proceed to address the issue appropriately.